djolereject/dotfiles/dev/README.md

 `vagrant up`

-This creates two boxes with Ubuntu 18 and MacOS 10.14.
+This creates two boxes with Ubuntu 18 and MacOS 10.14 and make provision to them.
+Changes to playbooks or vars should be tried out in those systems first before applying it to somewhere important.

+Actual provision in local should be done by running **local.yml** and entering sudo password when prompted:

+`ansible-playbook local.yml --ask-become-pass`

 License
 -------